lichtquanten/USP_los_angeles_unhoused_report/README.md

 #### Los Angeles Police Department
 - "import/input/LAPD/structured data/ARRESTS AND RFCS IDENTIFIED AS HOMELESS.xlsx" is raw data provided to HRW by LAPD in response to a public records act request for data on all arrests of unhoused people between 1/1/2016 and 12/31/2022.

-- "import/input/LAPD/structured data/Arrest_Data_downloaded5_9_23.csv" and "import/input/LAPD/structured data/Arrest_Data_through2019_downloaded.csv" contain data on all LAPD arrests downloaded from the city open records [portal]( https://data.lacity.org/).
+- "import/input/LAPD/structured data/Arrest_Data_downloaded5_9_23.csv" and "import/input/LAPD/structured data/Arrest_Data_through2019_downloaded.csv" are not included in this repository because of their size.
+They contain data on all LAPD arrests downloaded from the city open records [portal]( https://data.lacity.org/).
+You must download the arrest data (two files for pre and post 2020) from the portal.

 - "import/input/LAPD/structured data/CRIMES WITH HOMELESS AS VICTIM_R.xlsx" is raw data provide in response to the PRA request regarding known offenses with an unhoused victim.